apache/whimsy/README.md

 this codebase, and the live deployed instance of https://whimsy.apache.org/.

-The ASF's Whimsy instance hosts static content, repository checkouts/clones, CGI scripts, Rack applications, tools, and cron jobs.
+The ASF's Whimsy instance hosts static content, repository checkouts/clones, CGI scripts, Rack applications, Node.js applications, tools, and cron jobs.
 Note: features accessing private ASF data are restricted to committers, Members, or Officers of the ASF.

 Every commit pushed to master is deployed within minutes to https://whimsy.apache.org/ using